Home

 My main interest is the development of runtime monitoring techniques,

-including the design of powerful monitoring logics, and algorithms for detecting
+including the design of powerful monitoring logics.
+See my papers and

 Model Checking